 If conservative treatment methods have not addressed anterior knee pain or pain focused above the kneecap, your orthopedic surgeon may consider surgical intervention.
 Our hip and knee specialists are skilled and practiced in a number of surgical approaches ranging from knee arthroscopy to partial and full knee replacements, and more.

-If knee pain has been keeping you from the lifestyle and activities you enjoy, call us any time at 919-220-5255.
-Or, schedule a consultation now.
+If knee pain has been keeping you from the lifestyle and activities you enjoy, To learn more, self-schedule an appointment now.
+Or, call us any time at (919) 220-5255.